HuifangZJU/3DFusion/README.md

 # 3DFusion
-Cooperation of collective 3D detection with Shaocheng
+Cooperation with Shaocheng on collective 3D detection project